sharduul/project-babie/Documentation/Questions.md

 4. REST service... how will it look... the endpoints..
 5. Where and how to host the service
 6. Use of material design
-7. Design the app screens
+7. Design the app screens..create folder for mockups.. could be hand drawn images